Hubbry Logo

 On February 28, 2014, the Home Radio network dropped its original format.

-On March 17, 2014, following a two-week transition period, the Home Radio network underwent a significant reformatting to adopt a mass-based format, unveiling a fresh new slogan: "Natural!".
-Under the management of Bryan "Idol T-Bone" Quitoriano, the station retained its existing air team, who were creatively rebranded with fruit-inspired on-air monikers.
+On March 17, 2014, following a two-week transition period, the Home Radio network was relaunched with a mass-based format and adapted the slogan "Natural!".
+Under the management of Bryan "Idol T-Bone" Quitoriano, the station retained its existing air team, albeit carrying fruit-inspired on-air monikers.
 Adding to the lineup, well-known OPM artists Jimmy Bondoc and Duncan Ramos, celebrated for their work with the Sabado Boys, hosted a special program titled "The R&B (Ramos & Bondoc) Show" from July through December of that year.
 By November 2014, the network reverted to its original Home Radio branding

-On April 5, 2015, the station began a gradual shift toward a Top 40 format with a strong emphasis on Original Pilipino Music (OPM), branding itself simply as CHR Local.
-Under the leadership of Migz Anzuares, formerly of RT, the station embraced the fresh new positioner, “Be You.”
+On April 5, 2015, the station began a gradual shift toward a Top 40 format with a strong emphasis on Original Pilipino Music (OPM), dubbed as CHR Local, and adapted the slogan "Be You".
+By this time, Migz Anzuares (formerly of RT) took over as station manager.

 That year also saw the launch of the innovative Aircheck 979, a student DJ search program that scouted and showcased talented student DJs from various schools and universities across the country.